Major Cartels:Beltran Leyva -

-September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire that killed 52 people in Monterrey.
+September 1, 2011 - A Nuevo Leon state police officer, Miguel Angel Barraza Escamilla, is arrested in connection with the casino fire in Monterrey.

 September 13, 2011 - A murdered man and woman are found hanging from a bridge in Nuevo Laredo.
 Near their mutilated bodies is a sign saying they were killed for denouncing drug cartel activities on a social media site.
 The sign also threatens to kill others who post "funny things on the internet."